gen_tcp

 option to detect that the other end is unresponsive.
 We could use

-option when connecting:
+the send_timeout option when connecting:

 In the loop where requests are handled, we can now detect send timeouts: